How to Set Financial Goals

 Identify your priorities

 Before setting financial goals, take some time to reflect on what matters most to you.
 Think about what you need now and what you want for the future.
-Are you focused on paying off debt for peace of mind, or do you want to save for experiences like travel?
+Are you focused on paying off debt for peace of mind?
+Do you want to save for experiences, like travel?
+Or perhaps you're planning for a milestone, like saving up for an engagement ring.
+Your financial goals often reflect the place you’re at in your life, so you may want to revisit them periodically.

 Assess your financial situation

-Once you've identified your priorities, take a close look at your finances.
-Review your bank account, income, expenses and savings to understand your financial health.
-Consider your monthly cash flow and identify any patterns in your spending.
+Once you’ve identified your priorities, take a close look at your finances.
+Review your bank account, income, expenses and savings to understand your financial standing.
+Consider your monthly cash flow and identify any spending patterns that could influence your savings strategy.
 This can be a good time to develop a budget if you don’t follow one already.

 Here are some key steps you may want to take: